mobfarm/FPKExtensions/FPKSampleExtension/README.md

 When you build the target, a new **.embeddedframework** folder will be created in the root folder.

-To use the just created Extension just drag that folder to the Navigation bar of the **SampleProject** or in your own app.
+To use the just created Extension just drag that folder to the Navigation bar of the **SampleProject** or in your own app and follow the [Readme](./README.html) for the Extension usage.